 The strands are then turned into pellets, which are then melted again and pushed into a long tube shape.

-Finally, straws are packaged and shipped.
+Straws are then packaged and shipped.

 Additionally, plastic straws directly consume crude oil and natural gas for production.

-It is estimated that 1000 kg of polypropylene uses 75 kg oil and 61 kg natural gas, which puts the yearly consumption for plastic straws at 57.5 tons of oil and 46.7 tons of natural gas.
+1000 kg of polypropylene uses 75 kg oil and 61 kg natural gas, which puts the yearly consumption for plastic straws at 57.5 tons of oil and 46.7 tons of natural gas.

 While we won't go into detail for plastic straws, our previous article about plastic bottles dives a little deeper into the broader impact of plastic production.

 As we've gotten an idea about the impact of plastic straws during production, let's look at the pollution and dangers of using them.

 As is the case with any plastic product that comes in contact with food or beverages, plastic straws can leach chemicals and microplastics.

 Some straws are still manufactured from polystyrene.
 It is a plastic that can be hard or soft like foam, often called "Styrofoam™".